 - Cook the steak: Return skillet back to medium high-heat and add ½ tablespoon oil.
 Add sirloin slices to skillet, ensuring space between each (you'll likely need to do in two batches) and cook for one to two minutes per side, until browned.
 When done, remove from skillet and place on separate plate.

 - Combine and finish: Place skillet on medium heat and return veggies and steak back to pan.
 Add minced garlic and stir until ingredients are combined.
 Season with salt and pepper as needed.
-Remove from heat and sprinkle shredded cheese over the top.
+Remove from heat and sprinkle mozzarella and parmesan cheese.
 Transfer skillet to oven and broil on low until cheese is melted, roughly one to two minutes.
 Serve immediately.

 - To slice the beef as thin as possible, most experts recommend popping the beef in the freezer for at least 20 minutes.